Mircea-MMXXI/azapy/docs/Omega_th_doc.md

 ```
 *Inputs:*
 * `efficient` : Number of points along the optimal frontier (equally spaced
-	 along the rate of returns axis).
+	 along the x-axis).
 The default is `20`.
 * `inefficient` : Number of points along the inefficient frontier (equally
-	 spaced along the rate of returns axis).
+	 spaced along the x-axis).
 The default is `20`.
 * `musharpe` : Risk-free rate value used in the evaluation of generalized
 Sharpe ratio.
 The default is `0`.
 * `component` : Boolean flag.
 If `True` the portfolios containing a single
-component are evaluated and added to the plot for references.
+component are evaluated and added to the plot for reference.
 The default is `True`.
 * `randomport` : Number of portfolios with random weights (inefficient) to be
 evaluate and added to the plot for reference.
 The default is `20`.
 * `inverseN` : Boolean flag.
-If `True` the equally weighted portfolio and
+If `True` the equal weighted portfolio and
 the optimal portfolio with the same dispersion (risk) value are evaluated and
 added to the plot.
 The default is `True`.
 * `fig_type` : Graphical representation format.
 If it is set to `'RR_risk'`